 Country setting Regulations for the operation of WLAN cards differ from country to country.
 The use of some radio channels is prohibited in certain countries.
 To limit the operation of the LANCOM access points to the parameters that are allowed in various countries, all physical WLAN interfaces can be set up for the country where they are operated.

-For the configuration with LANconfig, the country settings can be found in the configuration area 'Management' on the tab 'Wireless LAN' in the group 'General':
+Configuration With LANconfig the country settings can be found in the configuration area 'Interfaces' on the tab 'Wireless LAN' in the group 'General':

 This group includes two other parameters in addition to the country setting: